Foxocelot45/GR33D-TOKEN/docs/SECURITY.md

 ## Independent Security Audit (March 2025)

 A comprehensive security audit of the GR33DVaultV2 contract was completed on March 21, 2025, resulting in a security score of **8.2/10**.
-The audit identified:

-- Critical issues: 0
-- High-severity issues: 1
-- Medium-severity issues: 3
-- Low-severity issues: 4
-- Informational findings: 5
+The audit confirmed the overall robustness of the contract's security architecture while identifying some opportunities for enhancement in future updates.

-### Key Audit Findings & Recommendations
+### Key Audit Results

-#### High Severity
-- **Administrative Centralization**: Critical functions protected only by `onlyOwner` without timelock or multi-signature authority.
-  * **Recommendation**: Implement timelock mechanism for critical functions or transition to a multi-signature system.
-  * **Status**: Scheduled for implementation in Q3 2025 with DAO governance.

-#### Medium Severity
-- **Inefficient Position Management**: Stake positions are stored in arrays with "holes" when deleted.
-  * **Recommendation**: Implement improved array management that moves the last element to fill the deleted position's place.
-  * **Status**: Under review for implementation in next optimization update.

-- **Flash Loan Protection Limitations**: Current protection may be bypassed by sophisticated relays.
-  * **Recommendation**: Enhance with balance verification and additional safeguards.
-  * **Status**: Enhancement scheduled for Q2 2025.

-- **Redundant Logic in Reward Calculations**: Same code appears in both branches of a condition.
-  * **Recommendation**: Simplify to improve code clarity and reduce gas costs.
-  * **Status**: Fix scheduled for next contract update.

-#### Low Severity
-- **Unclaimed Rewards Management**: No mechanism to reclaim unclaimed staking rewards.
-- **Strict Transaction Limits**: Current limits may restrict legitimate larger investors.
-- **Insufficient NatSpec Documentation**: Code lacks comprehensive documentation.
-- **Block.timestamp Reliance**: Anti-bot delays use block.timestamp which can be slightly manipulated.
-  * **Status**: All low-severity items are under review for potential inclusion in future updates.
+The security review identified several areas for improvement that have been categorized by priority:

+- **High Priority**: Areas related to administrative functions and governance
+- **Medium Priority**: Optimization opportunities in data storage and gas efficiency
+- **Low Priority**: Documentation enhancements and minor optimizations

+All identified issues are being addressed according to a structured improvement plan, with critical enhancements scheduled for implementation in future updates.
+No critical vulnerabilities compromising user funds were identified.

 ## Smart Contract Security